-Our Day Center and headquarters at 65A Washington Avenue, Oxford, NJ 07863 is an old Presbyterian Manse and comfortable space for families to be during the day.
-Many families use this space while they are searching for employment, or when they are not working or attending appointments in the community.
-Families can rest, do laundry, cook, store food and personal belongings, access the internet, phone, and a physical mailing address, meet with the Housing Stability Case Managers, take care of their children, and be a family!
+Our Day Center and headquarters at 65A Washington Avenue, Oxford, NJ 07863 is an old Presbyterian Manse and comfortable space families used during the day.
+Many families used this space while they were searching for employment, or when they were not working or attending appointments in the community.
+Families could rest, do laundry, cook, store food and personal belongings, access the internet, phone, and a physical mailing address, meet with the Housing Stability Case Managers, take care of their children, and be a family!

 Successes and Accomplishments